desmos-labs/desmos-contracts/contracts/cw721-remarkables/README.md

 ```

 ### Approvals
-Returns approvals that a token has.
+Returns all the approvals that a token has.
 This message has the following parameters:
 * `token_id`: Id of the target token;
 * `include_expired`: Trigger to filter out expired approvals, unset or false will exclude expired approvals.